 Even though they were specifically made for golf courses, golf carts have been found to be efficient and practical in several other settings.
 They have been used for years in resorts and campgrounds, and they are extremely popular in beach areas along the coast and on islands.
 However, within the past few years, golf carts have continued to find their way further inland away from the oceans.

 On average, golf cart drivers travel at about 15 mph, and many models are capped at 20 or 25 mph to fit into the federal classification for slow-moving vehicles.
-However, it is not unknown for some golf carts to carry souped up engines capable of reaching speeds of 30 mph or greater.
+However, it is not unknown for some golf carts to carry souped-up engines capable of reaching speeds of 30 mph or higher.

-Speed governors do not only help manufacturers meet regulations but also act as safety systems that kick on even when traveling downhill, and most people have no problem with any of the recommended safety features.
+Speed governors do not only help manufacturers meet regulations but also act as safety systems that kick on even when travelling downhill and most people have no problem with any of the recommended safety features.
 The selling points for golf carts have little to do with maximum speed.
 These vehicles are in demand because they are inexpensive, reliable and convenient.
-In addition, Greenville Online reports that they “encourage camaraderie and neighborliness.”
+In addition, Greenville Online reports that they “encourage camaraderie and neighbourliness.”

 Federal Safety Regulations

 No one is questioning the fact that golf carts are fun, convenient and environmentally friendly vehicles.
 But as they transition from the links to city streets, people are being forced to consider the issue of golf cart safety.
 The National Highway Traffic Safety Association (NHTSA) issued new federal motor vehicle safety standards back in 1998, but many communities are finding them insufficient in reducing the risk of accidents.

 The NHTSA recognized that agencies in various jurisdictions were conflicting with each other regarding golf cart safety and sought to pass minimum standards enforceable throughout the country.
 Among the requirements established under Federal Motor Vehicle Safety Standard No. 500 (49 CFR 571.500) are the following:

 - Parking brakes